 - Termly Read Write Inc assessments

 - Year 1 Phonics screening check results

 - Book band colour

 - ZPD scores

 - Reading ages given through the AR program

 - Summative assessments each term, including on-going guided reading records.

 The implementation of the RWI phonics had a huge impact on our phonics outcomes.
-In the December 2020 Year 2 screening 83% of pupils met the expected standard.
+As a developing school, we have not yet carried out a phonics screening check, but we were expected to have an 88% pass rate.
 The teaching of phonics in our school is systematic and all staff are regularly updated with any changes.
 Staff access training to further develop their teaching of phonics and reading.